UIS

 .

-Virtual exchange is a new modality of educational interaction, in which students can take online courses (100% virtual) offered by higher education institutions with bilateral or network agreements, which could recognize approved credits, not including travel to another city or country.
+Virtual exchange is a new modality of educational interaction, in which students can take online courses (100% virtual) offered by higher education institutions with bilateral or network agreements, which could recognize the approved credits, without including travel to another city or country and can be carried out simultaneously with face-to-face academic activities at the student’s university of origin.

 RESEARCH